Video Book Review #1: Every Thought Captive by Richard Pratt:

 A father who teases his children to anger can expect them to do the same to others smaller than themselves (31).

 He also observes that parents play a crucial role in how children are raised.
 There is an “inherited intemperance,” which may “manifest through the child in lack of self-control in another area” (89).
-My impression is that there is a longing to build godly and obedient children, but parents are not independent of this process; rather, they are a deep part of the process in how they act.
+My first impression of the book is that there is a longing to build godly and obedient children, but parents are a deep part in forming this process.

 There will come a time when, through the development of the understanding, the conscience will be awakened, and for these things they will be counted blameworthy.